Swhag/Cloud9/README.md

 ### Description

-Simple weather app developed using React, CSS and javascript.
+Cloud9 is a sleek and stylish React weather app that offers users a fully responsive design and clean dashboard theme.
+Stay up-to-date with the latest weather conditions and forecasts for any location, all while enjoying a user-friendly and intuitive experience.

 ### Features

 - Auto-detect location
 - Search for locations using OpenWeatherMap API calls
-- Display current and forecast weather data for a selected location
+- Current and forecast weather dashboards
-- Weather dashboards with fully responsive design
 - Dynamic weather background based on weather conditions
+- Fully responsive design

 ### Frameworks